Mat0u5/LifeSeries-docs/docs/guide/introduction.md

 All in a single mod.
 No more shady, unmaintained, buggy datapacks.

+Read more about the features in this mod in [Feature Overview](/features/overview)

 ## Customizable
 A big part of this mod that it is very customizable.